Tate module tensor decompositions and the Sato-Tate conjecture for certain abelian varieties potentially of $\mathrm{GL}_2$-type: Introduction

 The main novelty of this article is the description of the rational $\ell$-adic Tate module $V_\ell(A_0)$ attached to $A_0$ as (the induction of) a tensor product of an Artin representation and a system of $\ell$-adic representations.
 To achieve such a description, we may reduce to the case that $A_0$ is simple (over $k_0$), assumption which we will make from now on.

-Under these assumptions, the endomorphism algebra of $B$, denoted $\End(B)$, is a central simple algebra over a number field $M$.
-Let~$m$ be the degree of $M$ and let~$n$ be the Schur index of $\End(B)$.
+Under these assumptions, the endomorphism algebra of $B$, denoted $\End(B)$, is a central simple algebra over a number field $M$, whose degree we denote by~$m$.
+Let~$n$ be the Schur index of $\End(B)$.
+This means that $\End(B)$ is a matrix algebra over an $M$-central division algebra $D$ such that $[D:M]=n^2$.
 Let $G_{k_0}$ denote the absolute Galois group of~$k_0$.
 The next result accounts for the essential statements of Theorem \ref{theorem: inddec}.